shadi993/SUDO_discord_bot/README.md

 npm run lint
 ```

-## Logging
+## Configuration

+The .env file is the configuration of secrets that should never be known publicly.
+However we also have a lot
+of settings that can just be shared publicly.
+For this you can change the `config.json` file.

+### Log Level

 By default the log level is `info`.
 This is fine for normal use.
 During debugging you may want to use `debug` as a log level.
-You can add the following to your .env file for this:
+You can change this in `config.json`

 ```
-LOG_LEVEL=debug
+"log_level": "debug"
 ```